-Pursuant to the transfer and servicing agreement, Chase Card Funding will have the right to designate certain revolving credit card accounts for removal subject to the conditions set forth in "Sources of Funds to Pay the Notes-Removal of Assets," and to require the issuing entity to reconvey all credit card receivables arising in those credit card accounts to Chase Card Funding, whether those credit card receivables are then existing or thereafter created.
+Pursuant to the transfer and servicing agreement, Chase Card Funding will have the right to request the removal of certain revolving credit card accounts previously designated to the Trust Portfolio, subject to the conditions set forth in "Sources of Funds to Pay the Notes-Removal of Assets," and to require the issuing entity to reconvey all credit card receivables arising in those credit card accounts to Chase Card Funding, whether those credit card receivables are then existing or thereafter created.
 In connection with a removal of credit card accounts, JPMorgan Chase Bank will represent that no selection procedures believed by Chase Card Funding to be materially adverse to the interests of the noteholders were utilized in selecting the accounts to be removed.
 See "Sources of Funds to Pay the Notes-Removal of Assets."